Kirstie Gordon: Career

 In July 2019, Gordon was named in England's squad for their one-off Test match against Australia, as part of the Women's Ashes.
 She made her Test debut for England against Australia women on 18 July 2019.

 In November 2019, she was named in England's Women's One Day International (WODI) squad for their series against Pakistan.
 On 18 June 2020, Gordon was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic.

 In January 2020, Gordon left Nottinghamshire after four years to sign for Kent.
 She returned to Loughborough as part of the Lightning squad for the opening rounds of the 2020 Rachael Heyhoe Flint Trophy.
 In 2021, she was the leading wicket-taker in the Rachael Heyhoe Flint Trophy, with 16 wickets.
 At the end of the 2021 season, it was announced that Gordon had signed a professional contract with Lightning, having missed out on an England central contract earlier that year.
 She also played for Birmingham Phoenix in the first season of The Hundred.

 In December 2021, Gordon was named in England's A squad for their tour to Australia, with the matches being played alongside the Women's Ashes.
 In April 2022, she was bought by the Birmingham Phoenix for the 2022 season of The Hundred.
 In January 2023, Gordon signed for Otago Sparks for the remainder of the Super Smash.
+In April 2023, it was announced that Gordon had been appointed captain of The Blaze, the new name for Lightning.

+In December 2024, Gordon rejoined the Otago Sparks for that season's Super Smash.